OHSU-OCTRI/authentication-lib/UPGRADING.md

 # Upgrading

+## Upgrading to 4.0.0

+Release 4.0.0 updates [`assets.mustaches`](./authentication_ui_bootstrap5/src/main/resources/mustache-templates/authlib_fragments/assets.mustache) to reflect the [new WebJar filenames](https://datatables.net/blog/2024/datatables-2#Upgrading) used in DataTables 2.
+This upgrade will require that applications:

+* Update all occurrences of the DataTables WebJar filename, from `jquery.dataTables.min.js` to `dataTables.min.js`
+* Remove the DataTables dependency from `pom.xml`

+This release also removes the Bootstrap, DataTables, Font Awesome, jQuery 3, jQuery-UI, and webjar-locator dependencies from [`pom.xml`](./authentication_ui_bootstrap5/pom.xml), instead relying on transitive dependencies from [common-lib](https://github.com/OHSU-OCTRI/common-lib) to provide those WebJars.
+You may wish to review the [common-lib UPGRADING documentation](https://github.com/OHSU-OCTRI/common-lib/blob/main/UPGRADING.md) and remove any other front-end dependencies which are now managed by common-lib, to avoid unexpected behavior.

+### Overriding the assets template

+If an application overrides [`assets.mustache`](./authentication_ui_bootstrap5/src/main/resources/mustache-templates/authlib_fragments/assets.mustache), the overriding template must update the WebJar filename.

+### Applications using common-lib

+To upgrade an application which uses [common-lib](https://github.com/OHSU-OCTRI/common-lib), be sure to upgrade common-lib to at least 2.0.0.
+Ideally, match the common-lib version in your application to the dependency specified in [`pom.xml`].

 ## Upgrading to 3.2.0

 Release 3.2.0 removes the `/actuator/prometheus` endpoint from the list of routes that are public by default to avoid potentially leaking information to attackers.
 To restore the previous behavior (not recommended), you can add `/actuator/prometheus` to your application's custom public routes.